 10. Enterprise Architect/ Program Architect

-Enterprise Architect/ Program Architect is a crucial role on very high scale implementations who is responsible for any/every interacting systems’ technical and business design.
+Enterprise Architect/ Program Architect plays a crucial role on very high-scale implementations and is responsible for any/every interacting systems’ technical and business design.

 An enterprise architect works with the representatives (PMs/Architects) from each platform/team (including salesforce teams) and even with the customer stakeholders/business users to understand their requirements and challenges and to see the feasibility and compatibility of the underlying systems and requirements.